Cleanup Bookkeeping Case Study: 19-Property Rental Portfolio

 Introductory Call

-The purpose of the call was to understand the situation at a high level and identify the next step.
-Based on the size of the portfolio, the property manager activity, and the reporting the owner needed, the client moved forward with a paid Bookkeeping Review.
+The purpose of the call was to understand their situation at a high level and identify the next step.
+Based on the size of the portfolio, the property manager activity, and the reporting the owner needed, the cleanup scope and pricing could not be determined from the introductory call alone.
+The client moved forward with a paid Bookkeeping Review.

 Bookkeeping Review

-The paid Bookkeeping Review established the starting condition of the QuickBooks Online file and defined the cleanup scope.
+The paid Bookkeeping Review established the starting condition of the bookkeeping and defined the cleanup scope.

-Using a reconciliation-focused approach, the review compared QuickBooks Online activity with property manager's owner statements, bank statements, credit card statements, loan statements, security deposit activity, and supporting documentation.
+Using a reconciliation-focused approach, the review compared QuickBooks activity and balances with property manager's owner statements, bank statements, credit card statements, loan statements, security deposit activity, and supporting documentation.

-This comparison identified transactions, account balances, and reporting gaps that needed reclassification, reconciliation, correction, or further review before the financial records could be used for tax preparation.
+This comparison identified transactions, account balances, and reporting gaps that needed reclassification, reconciliation, correction, or further review during the cleanup.

 The review identified that: